OGGM/oggm/docs/flowlines.rst

 "Elevation bands flowlines" are another way to transform a glacier into a flowline.
-The implementation is considerably easier as the geometrical centerlines, and is explained in [Huss_Farinotti_2012]_ as well as [Werder_etal_2019]_ (in greater detail in the later).
+The implementation is considerably easier as the geometrical centerlines, and is explained in [Huss_Farinotti_2012]_ as well as [Werder_etal_2019]_ (in greater detail in the latter).
 We follow the exact same methodology.

-The elevation range of the glacier is divided into N equal bands, each spanning an elevation difference of :math:`\Delta z` = 30 m.
+The elevation range of the glacier is divided into N equal bands, each spanning an elevation difference of :math:`\Delta z` = 30 m (this parameter can be changed).
 The area of each band is calculated by summing the areas of all cells in the band.
 A representative slope angle for each band is needed for estimating the ice flow.
 This calculation is also critical as it will determine the horizontal length of an elevation band and hence the overall glacier length.
-This slope is computed as the mean of all cell slopes over a certain quantile range (see [Werder_etal_2019]_ for details), chose to remove outliers and to return a slope angle that is both representative of the main trunk of the glacier and somewhat consistent with its real length.
+This slope is computed as the mean of all cell slopes over a certain quantile range (see [Werder_etal_2019]_ for details), chosen to remove outliers and to return a slope angle that is both representative of the main trunk of the glacier and somewhat consistent with its real length.

 The flowlines obtained this way have an irregular spacing, dependant on the bin size and slope.
-For OGGM, we then convert this first flowline to a regularly space one by interpolating to the target resolution, which is the same as the geometrical centerlines (default: 2 dx).
+For OGGM, we then convert this first flowline to a regularly space one by interpolating to the target resolution, which is the same as the geometrical centerlines (default: 2 dx of the underlying map).

-The resulting flowline glaciers can be understood as an average "bulk" geometry of the glacier, representing the average size and slope of each elevation band.
+The resulting flowline glaciers can be understood as a "bulk" representation of the glacier, representing the average size and slope of each elevation band.

 Compatibility within the OGGM framework
 ---------------------------------------

-Both methods are creating a "1.5D" glacier, and after computation, **both representations are equivalent** for the inversion and ice dynamics models.
+Both methods are creating a "1.5D" glacier.
+After computation, **both representations are strictly equivalent** for the inversion and ice dynamics models.
 The are both stored as a list of :py:class:`~oggm.Centerline` objects.
-Glaciers can have only one elevation-band flowline per glacier, while there can be many geometrical centerlines.
-The downstream lines are computed the same way for both flowline types.
+Glaciers can have only one elevation-band flowline per glacier, while there can be several geometrical centerlines.
+The downstream lines are computed the same way for both the elevation-band and geometrical flowlines.

-Both flowline types are available for download and for use.
+Both flowline types are available for download and for use in the OGGM framework.

 Pros and cons of both methods
 -----------------------------